-By splitting these reoccurring properties into Libraries we can use them to build our buttons, as well as any other components in our system which share these same properties.
+By splitting these reoccurring properties into Libraries, we can reference the these Libraries to build our buttons, as well as all other components in our system which share these same properties.

-Keeping these primitives as Libraries will prevent us from having to create a new style each and every time we build a new component.
+Keeping these primitive properties in Libraries will prevent us from having to create a new style each and every time we build a new component.

-Good design begins with a audit of what’s been before.
-When conducting an interface inventory, our current system revealed we were using 4 different types of button in a variety of styles.
+As I mentioned previously, good design begins with a audit of what’s been before.
+When conducting an interface inventory for AIN, our current system revealed we were using 4 different types of button in a variety of styles.